adobe/reactor-turbine/README.md

 * To check if the real integration libraries are ready for testing: `npm run ensure-integration-test-libraries`
 * To force a rebuild of all the real libraries for testing: `npm run ensure-integration-test-libraries -- --force`
 * `npm run test:integration`
+* **NOTE**: This project relies on the [launch-validation-extension-package](https://github.com/oneAdobe/reactor-launch-validation-extension) to be publicly available on npm to run the integration tests.

 ### Pull Request & Deployment Process